The word "coach" comes from the English

 Some of these tasks are also present at kt.team: we are growing fast, we have many complex challenges, and even more strong people who are focused on their own development.

-It makes sense to turn to a coach when a person feels stagnation or demotivation, does not understand what they really want, or understands it but does not have the energy to achieve it.
+It makes sense to turn to a coach when a person feels stuck, demotivated, does not understand what they really want, or understands it but lacks the energy to achieve it.
 These are the most common requests.
-It is believed that this method speeds up goal achievement by 5 to 6 times.
-For example, if we set ourselves a task that would normally take a year, coaching can help complete it in two or three months.
-Other expected results include greater self-awareness and confidence, and lower stress levels.
+This method is believed to speed up goal achievement by 5-6 times.
+For example, if we set ourselves a task that would normally take a year, coaching can help complete it in two to three months.
+Other expected results: greater self-awareness and self-confidence, and lower stress levels.

-Elena Pereudina, coach and managing partner at BCR.EXPERT: "After the sessions, clients noticed that their emotional state improved, and that is very important to manage: when a person is stressed, everything slips through their fingers, and even simple things seem harder than they really are.
-With a good emotional state, the same problems can be solved in a snap.
+Elena Pereudina Coach, Managing Partner at BCR.EXPERT "After the sessions, clients noticed that their emotional state improved, and managing that is very important: when a person is under stress, everything falls out of their hands and even simple things seem harder than they really are.
+With a good emotional state, the very same problems can be solved in a snap.
 The first thing you notice after working with a coach is a high energy level."

 Let's look at global practice: to solve problems like ours, companies can implement